Knowing how to appear on Google search when someone enters your name is an extremely important skill that you need to master.

 These are very credible free links you can create.
-Although they are nofollow links (not considered as valuable as dofollow links) they carry a lot of trust and are regularly used by Google to make determinations and ranking decisions on personal search results.
-If you use these as a foundation you will see that understanding how to show up on Google isn’t as tricky as it seems.
+Although they are no-follow links (not considered as valuable as do-follow links), they carry a lot of trust.
+Google regularly uses them to make determinations and ranking decisions on personal search results.
+If you use these as a foundation, you will see that understanding how to show up on Google and making a name for yourself isn’t as tricky as it seems.

-When creating these profiles, it may be tempting to simply copy and paste a bio and headshot into your profile and link them back to your personal website.
+It may be tempting to simply copy and paste a bio and headshot into your profile and link them back to your personal website when creating these profiles.
 However, you’ll get more bang for your buck if you regularly update and share content on these profiles.

-You don’t have to spend massive amounts of times on them, but search engines will view these profiles as low-quality if they remain inactive for long stretches of time.
-So do what you can here and there to engage on those platforms just to keep them fresh.
-The more quality votes you have over your competition, the better.
+You don’t have to spend massive amounts of time on them, but search engines will view these profiles as low-quality if they remain inactive for long stretches of time.
+So do what you can here and there to engage on those platforms just to keep them fresh—the more quality votes you have over your competition, the better.

-A common overlooked strategy is to actually create outbound links from your own sites/domains back to these social media profiles as well.
-Create a “CONNECT WITH ME” on your sites that link to all your various profiles.
+A commonly overlooked strategy is to actually create outbound links from your own sites/domains back to these social media profiles as well.
+Create a “CONNECT WITH ME” on your sites that links to all your various profiles.
 This will show Google that you have a deep-reaching, interconnected online presence and will make your name searchable on Google.

 5. Get social & create content

 Google loves fresh/updated content.
-If you want one of the best strategies for how to show up on Google, this is it.
+If you want one of the best strategies for how to show up at the top on Google search, this is it.
 The more active you are on your Twitter, blog, Facebook, etc. – the more credible Google will find your site.
 In the eyes of Google, this is what a high-quality website or social media property does.
 There’s no way to fake this (nor should you want to) so just do things the right way.
 Concentrate on creating valuable content (links, articles, etc.) that people will share.

-The other reason why this is helpful is because as you go through this process, Google will start to view all of your sites and profiles as more authoritative.
-When a site is deemed to have more authority, that means its links/votes to other sites are more powerful as well.
+The other reason why this is helpful is that as you go through this process, Google will start to view all of your sites and profiles as more authoritative.
+When a site is deemed to have more authority, its links/votes to other sites are also more powerful.
 This is a way to get more value from your existing link network without changing anything directly.